Happy birthday to Luis Ocaña, who was born on June 9, 1945, and died on May 20, 1994.

 Indeed, Zoetemelk and Poulidor finished first and second respectively after the prologue, while Ocaña crashed during the first stage after striking a dog that ran into the peloton.

 On the third stage however, Ocaña and his team distanced their rivals.

-The stage began in Roubaix and when the peloton went over cobblestones at Querenaing, Ocaña and four teammates attacked, later opening up a sizable gap of five minutes at one point.
+The stage began in Roubaix and when the peloton traversed the cobblestones at Querenaing, Ocaña and four teammates attacked, later opening up a sizable gap of five minutes.

 Despite their advantage later being halved later in the stage, Ocaña et al crossed the finish well ahead of the chase, while Fuente finished a massive seven minutes back.

 From there, Ocaña won the first mountain stage, taking over the yellow jersey, while Thévenet won the following mountain stage.

 While critics were predicting a battle between the duo, Ocaña delivered a crushing defeat to his rival during the third mountain stage.

 Fuente had attacked early on in the stage during the climb of the Col du Télégraphe, taking Ocaña and a group of favorites along with him.
 But, on the following climb of the Col du Galibier Ocaña took the lead, and after the descent he and Fuente had opened up a gap of one minute over Thévenet, while the next group was five and a half minutes behind.